tuura/fantasi/doc/README.md

 * **2.** The NIOS development kit can be used from within Quartus to generate a VHDL entity of the NIOS II software processor.
-For simplicity, we provide all the VHDL dependencies needed to generate the FPGA bitstream of the FANTASI accelerator, including the top level entity (`TOP.vhdl`) that includes the NIOS II processor and the instance of the FANTASI infrastructure.
+For simplicity, we provide all the dependencies (inside the `dependencies/` folder of the repository) needed to generate the FPGA bitstream of the FANTASI accelerator, including the top level entity (`TOP.vhdl`) that includes the NIOS II processor and the instance of the FANTASI infrastructure.
 This file needs to be customised according to the network that one wants to analyse (see next iteration).

-* **3.** Run the Bash script `fantasi-script.sh` to generate the hardware network (Figure 2), the FANTASI infrastructure for the drug discovery analysis (Figure 3), and for modifying the Top level entity that we are going to synthesise into the FPGA.
+* **3.** Run the Bash script `script.sh` to generate the hardware network (output file: `graph.vhdl`, see Figure 2), the FANTASI infrastructure for the drug discovery analysis (output file: `sim-environment.vhdl`, see Figure 3), and for modifying the Top level entity that we are going to synthesise into the FPGA (`dependencies/TOP.vhd`).

 ```
-./fantasi-script.sh [graphml file] [fantasi tool] [top level VHDL entity]
+./script.sh [graphml file] [fantasi tool] [top level VHDL entity]
 ```
-The above command will produce the `graph.vhdl` file, which contains the hardware graph in VHDL, and the `sim-environment.vhdl` file, that contains the FANTASI infrastructure.
-In addition, it will modify the VHDL file specified as top level entity (in this case `vhdl/TOP.vhd`), according to the network characteristics.

 * **4.** Create a new project in Quartus and select the FPGA that you want to use.
-And then import the generated files (`graph.vhdl` and `sim-environment.vhdl`), and the content of the `vhdl/` folder into the Quartus project.
-Finally, set the file `TOP.vhd` as top level entity of the project.
+Afterwards, import the generated files (`graph.vhdl` and `sim-environment.vhdl`), and the content of the `dependencies/` folder into the Quartus project.
+Finally, set the file `TOP.vhd` as top level entity of the project. **Note:** in order to import the Nios II processor and the pll module, you need to import into quartus the files with extension `.qip`, which can be found in the corresponding folders.

 * **5.** Run the compilation process in Quartus, and then program the generated bistream file into the FPGA.